Setup and Installation

 Select the Gateway Server from the drop-down, or enter a new Gateway Server name in the same field.
 If this is the first Gateway being created, enter the name of the Gateway Server.

-NOTE: It is common practice to use the hostname or IP of your SIC Local Gateway Server as the "Gateway Server" name.
+NOTE: It is common practice to use the hostname or IP of your Smart Integration Connector Local Gateway Server as the "Gateway Server" name.
 The Gateway Server name is only used to organize servers when multiple Smart Integration Connector servers are set up.

 -